jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 *   Optional: A postgres DB

 ## A pattern language for your application core
 Most developers are aware of design pattern and use them when developing software.
-A pattern language goes one step further and describes how and which design patterns are allowed to interact with each other.
+A pattern language goes one step further.
+It describes which design patterns are allowed and how they may interact with each other.
+Much like a grammar for a language, a developer uses a pattern language to navigate through code even if he or she has never read it before.

+__Example:__ If an application uses the pattern language of DDD the execution of a typical use case looks as follows:
+*   A command, represented as `ValueObject` is received by an `ApplicationServcice`
+*   The `ApplicationService` requests the required `Aggregate` containing the business logic from the corresponding `Repository`
+*   The `ApplicationService` executes the command ont the `Aggregate`
+*   The `Aggregate` creates and publishes `DomainEvent`
+*   Finally, the `ApplicationService` returns the `Aggregate` to Repository again

 Ideally, a pattern language achieves 100% pattern consistency, so that all classes of an application and their relationships can be clearly mapped to the pattern language.

-Instead of reading and understanding the source code again and again, a developer can navigate through the code based on these patterns.
-For example if the application uses the pattern language of DDD, and you have to change the business logic of your application core the corresponding code must be within an `Aggregate`.
-Another example is, that an `ApplicationSerivce` must access all existing `Aggregates` through a `Repository`.
+## Using a Pattern Language

 To make these patterns explicit, I strongly recommend annotating all classes within the application core with their corresponding element of the pattern language.
 Classes that cannot be assigned to a specific element